 In the event a company, entity or person on one of the lists appears to match a potential party in an export transaction, additional due diligence is required before proceeding.
 Depending on which list the match was found, a match indicates either: there is a strict export prohibition; a specific license requirement; or the presence of a “red flag.”
 Prior to taking any further actions, you should consult the requirements of the specific list on which the company, entity or person is identified by reviewing the webpage of the agency responsible for the list.
-The Office of Export Control can be helpful in navigating the BIS website and lists described therein.
+The Office of Trade Compliance can be helpful in navigating the BIS website and lists described therein.

 Imports to the United States are subject to federal regulation by means of item restriction from potentially monitored partners and vendors, duties and customs, as well as freight and shipment conditions.
 University personnel looking to import items from abroad should begin by working with their PantherExpress-Purchasing Services procurement specialist.
 PantherExpress-Purchasing Services offers import-related assistance via continuous bond and a University contracted brokerage firm.
 More information can be found here.
 If you are importing materials that are hazardous in nature or are otherwise controlled because of potential hazards, please be sure to contact University Environmental Health & Safety to verify what steps you must take before having such items shipped to campus.